hashicorp/terraform-provider-azurerm/website/docs/d/application_gateway.html.markdown

 ---

-A `request_header_configuration` block supports the following:
+A `request_header_configuration` block exports the following:

 * `header_name` - Header name of the header configuration.

 * `header_value` - Header value of the header configuration.
-To delete a request header set this property to an empty string.

 ---

-A `response_header_configuration` block supports the following:
+A `response_header_configuration` block exports the following:

 * `header_name` - Header name of the header configuration.

 * `header_value` - Header value of the header configuration.
-To delete a response header set this property to an empty string.

 ---

-A `url` block supports the following:
+A `url` block exports the following:

 * `path` - The URL path to rewrite.

 * `query_string` - The query string to rewrite.

 * `components` - The components used to rewrite the URL.
-Possible values are `path_only` and `query_string_only` to limit the rewrite to the URL Path or URL Query String only.

-* `reroute` - Whether the URL path map should be reevaluated after this rewrite has been applied.
-[More info on rewrite configutation](https://docs.microsoft.com/azure/application-gateway/rewrite-http-headers-url#rewrite-configuration)
+* `reroute` - Whether the URL path map is reevaluated after this rewrite has been applied.

 ## Timeouts